 Building Examples

 The following contains some simple examples you can build for the Sonata board.
-Once you've got these builds working, you can easily add more features to the example code.
+These include CHERIoT-RTOS-based examples from the Sonata software repository, and baremetal examples for advanced-users from this repository.
+Once you've got one or both of these builds working, you can easily add more features to the example code.

 Using our template